electron/electronjs.org-old/_posts/2017-02-20-electron-internals-building-chromium-as-a-library.md

 NW.js and very early versions of Electron are using this way for building.

-The downside is, Chromium is a very large codebase, it requires very powerful machines to build.
-For normal laptops, the building can take more than 5 hours.
+The downside is, Chromium is a very large codebase and requires very powerful machines to build.
+For normal laptops, that can take more than 5 hours.
 So this greatly impacts the number of developers that can contribute to the project, and it also makes development slower.

 ## Building Chromium as a single shared library

-As a user of Content Module, Electron does not need to modify Chromium's code under most cases, so an obvious way to improve the building of Electron, is to build Chromium as a shared library, and then link with it in Electron.
-In this way developers no longer need to build the whole Chromium when contributing to Electron.
+As a user of Content Module, Electron does not need to modify Chromium's code under most cases, so an obvious way to improve the building of Electron is to build Chromium as a shared library, and then link with it in Electron.
+In this way developers no longer need to build all off Chromium when contributing to Electron.

-The [libchromiumcontent][libchromiumcontent] project was created by @aroben for this purpose, it builds the Content Module of Chromium as a shared library, and then provides Chromium's headers and prebuilt binaries for download.
+The [libchromiumcontent] project was created by [@aroben](https://github.com/aroben) for this purpose.
+It builds the Content Module of Chromium as a shared library, and then provides Chromium's headers and prebuilt binaries for download.
 The code of the initial version of libchromiumcontent can be found [in this link][libcc-classic].

-The [brightray][brightray] project was also born as part of libchromiumcontent, which provides a thin layer for Content Module.
+The [brightray] project was also born as part of libchromiumcontent, which provides a thin layer around Content Module.

-By using libchromiumcontent and libchromiumcontent together, developers can quickly build a browser without getting into the details of building Chromium.
+By using libchromiumcontent and brightray together, developers can quickly build a browser without getting into the details of building Chromium.
-And it removes the requirement of good network and powerful machine for building the project.
+And it removes the requirement of a fast network and powerful machine for building the project.

 Apart from Electron, there were also other Chromium-based projects built in this